Jake Sanderson

 Jake Sanderson Career

-Jake Sanderson joined the North Dakota Fighting Hawks men’s ice hockey team for the 2020–21 season, competing in the NCAA’s National Collegiate Hockey Conference (NCHC) while majoring in kinesiology.
-As a freshman, he recorded two goals and 13 assists for 15 points through 22 games.
-Sanderson scored his first collegiate goal on December 4, 2020, before missing seven games to compete at the 2021 World Junior Ice Hockey Championships with Team USA.
-He finished his rookie season with numerous honors, including being named to the All-NCHC Rookie Team and earning All-NCHC Academic Team honors.
-Sanderson returned to the University of North Dakota for his sophomore season as an assistant captain and was named to the 2021 NCHC Preseason All-Conference Team.
+Sanderson joined the North Dakota Fighting Hawks for the 2020–21 season, majoring in kinesiology while playing in the NCHC.
+As a freshman, he posted two goals and 13 assists for 15 points in 22 games, scoring his first collegiate goal on December 4, 2020.
+He later missed seven games to represent the United States at the 2021 World Junior Ice Hockey Championships, where he helped Team USA win gold against Canada.
+That season he was named to the All-NCHC Rookie Team and earned NCHC Distinguished Scholar-Athlete honors.

 Jake Sanderson Family